James Louis Sobieski

-James Louis Henry Sobieski (Polish: Jakub Ludwik Henryk Sobieski; French: Jacques Louis Henri de Sobieski) 2 November 1667 – 19 December 1737) was a Polish-French nobleman, politician, diplomat, scholar, traveller and the son of John III of Poland by his wife Marie de La Grange d'Arquien.
+James Louis Henry Sobieski (Polish: Jakub Ludwik Henryk Sobieski; French: Jacques Louis Henri de Sobieski; 2 November 1667 – 19 December 1737) was a crown prince (królewicz) of Poland in years 1674–1696 and duke on Oława in years 1691–1737, son of King of Poland and Grand Duke of Lithuania John III Sobieski and Marie Casimire d'Arquien.

+He was prepared by his parents to succeed John III on the Polish throne.
+Due to the Polish nobility's reluctance to accept hereditary succession, his efforts to claim the Polish crown after his father's death and during the Second Northern War came to nothing.
+Through his marriage to Hedwig Elisabeth of Neuburg, the daughter of the Count Palatine of Neuburg, he became connected to the ruling families of Europe.
+He was proposed as a candidate for several European principalities but ultimately received the Duchy of Oława from the Emperor.
+Toward the end of his life, he returned to the family estate in Żółkiew in the Kingdom of Poland, where he died.

 Biography

 Jakub Ludwik Henry Sobieski was born on 2 November 1667 in Paris, France.
-He was given the first name Jakub in honor of his grandfather Jakub Sobieski, while his middle names "Louis" Henry were a gesture to his godparents, Louis XIV of France and Henrietta Maria of France.
+He was given the first name Jakub in honor of his grandfather Jakub Sobieski, while his middle names "Louis" Henry were a gesture to his godparents, Louis XIV and Henrietta Maria of France.

 Health problems were a constant for Jakub in his youth, and there is a wealth of correspondence exchanged between his parents on the subject.
 He likely had a spinal deformation, which was likely not very severe because Jakub was known as a good dancer and a proficient equestrian.
 His mother Maria Kazimiera repeatedly expressed her worry over her son's precarious health in her letters which survived to the present day.
-Father Kostrzycki became Jakub' guardian and educator in 1671.
+Father Kostrzycki became Jakub's guardian and educator in 1671.

-Prince of Poland
+Prince of Poland and Lithuania

-With his father's election as King of Poland in 1674 the education of Prince Jakub Sobieski became a state matter.
+With his father's election as King of Poland and Grand Duke of Lithuania in 1674, the education of Prince Jakub Sobieski became a state matter.
 As the son of the new monarch, he had every right to receive a proper education.
 Nonetheless, a fair number of deputies protested and were unwilling to grant royal rights to the Sobieski family.
 It is worth noting that relatively strong opposition to the king and his family arose within the szlachta's ranks during the peak of the king's popularity, immediately following his victory in the Battle of Khotyn.
 The general disdain that the nobility projected towards Jakub and his father Jan would be a constant impediment in the careers of both men in the decades to come.